Homophobic, Biphobic and Transphobic Hate Crime - Prosecution Guidance

 - the judge should say publicly what the appropriate sentence would have been without the relevant aggravating feature.

-Although the original guidance applied to offences charged as specifically racially aggravated offences and to all other offences where s145 Criminal Justice Act 2003 applies, it should also be taken as applying to the sentence provisions of section 146 in relation to sexual orientation and transgender hostility.
+Although the original guidance applied to offences charged as specifically racially aggravated offences and to all other offences where s.66 SA 2020 applies, it should also be taken as applying to the sentence provisions of s.66 SA 2020 in relation to sexual orientation and transgender hostility.

 Prosecutors should be aware of other guideline cases relating to racially aggravated offences that can apply to cases involving hostility towards persons of a particular sexual orientation or who are transgender, such as: